-The Clerk and the Secretary are responsible for ensuring that work is scheduled in accordance with this policy.
+The LIO manager is responsible for ensuring that work is scheduled in accordance with this policy.
 Certain other requirements also apply in accordance with 26 MRSA §252 and are coordinated by the executive director's office.

 2. Limited Reimbursement for Eye Examinations and Corrective Lenses